Academics from three prominent universities in Chile participated in a one-day roundtable discussion.

 On 15 April 2021, the Max Planck Foundation convened the first in a series of activities aimed at supporting the work of the Chilean Constitutional Convention.
 The event was attended by academics from the Universidad Autónoma, Universidad Cathólica and Universidad de Chile.
 The discussions focused on the procedural concerns that the Convention will have to address upon its election including its internal structure and processes.

-The roundtable discussion was closed by Prof Wolfrum, scientific expert at the Foundation and Mr Johannes Krusemark-Camin, Managing Director of the Foundation.
+The roundtable discussion was closed by Professor Wolfrum, scientific expert at the Foundation, and Johannes Krusemark-Camin, one of the Foundation’s Managing Directors.
+It formed part of the project entitled “Supporting Chile’s Constitution Making Process”, funded by the German Federal Foreign Office.
 It will be followed by future public and closed-door events with academics and other stakeholders critical to the Constitutional Convention’s success.